-BEREAVED families have welcomed a ruling at the Court of Appeal today that the Secretary of State has too much veto power on the disclosure of state information to a commission investigating Troubles-related killings.
+BEREAVED families have welcomed a ruling at the Court of Appeal today that the Secretary of State has too much veto power on the disclosure of state information by a commission set up to investigate Troubles-related killings.

 Relatives of victims of the conflict had lodged a legal challenge against the controversial Legacy Act on the grounds that it and its associated Independent Commission for Reconciliation and Information Recovery (ICRIR) is not human rights complaint or independent.